X-CASH-official/desktop-wallet/README.md

 To build XCASH_DPOPS - Delegates Website, naviagte to the folder with the package.json file, and then run
 `ng build --prod --aot`

+### Updating to the Latest Angular

+If there is a new angular version out and you want to update the program to it, before we have officially updated to it run these following steps:

+`ng update @angular/cli @angular/core`

+This might give Package A has an incompatible peer dependency to B. If this is the case run the following for each B package

+`npm install --save-dev B@latest` where B is the string for the package name

+You should then be able to update with no warnings about packages.